33j33/design-patterns-using-typescript/factory-pattern/README.md

 Factories make it easier to swap or extend the creation logic without changing client code.

-Adding new types of objects is simpler, as you can create new factories for object creation.
+Adding new types of similar objects is simpler, as you can modify existing factory for object creation.

 ## Key Concepts